compasscreative/statamic-v2-boilerplate/README.md

 - If you’d like to add more JavaScript libraries, you can import them using

 ### CSS
-- CSS is written in SASS (.scss files).
-We have historically used a [BEM Syntax](http://getbem.com/introduction/), but are moving to a [utility first approach](https://frontstuff.io/in-defense-of-utility-first-css)
+- CSS is written in plain CSS and processed with a couple PostCSS libraries.
+We use a [utility first approach](https://frontstuff.io/in-defense-of-utility-first-css)
 - The boilerplate is setup to use [Tailwindcss](https://tailwindcss.com/) for CSS.
-Bootstrap is fine to use as well.
 - [Photoswipe](https://photoswipe.com/documentation/getting-started.html) is used for image galleries.

 ## Deployments